kyle-n/kyle-n.github.io/posts/why-app-nutrition-labels.md

 caption: Via Google ImageFX
 ---

-Whenever I publish an app, I also publish its [nutrition label](https://www.nazariosoftware.com/tags.html#h-privacy-policy).
+Whenever I release an app, I also publish its [nutrition label](https://www.nazariosoftware.com/tags.html#h-privacy-policy).
 The nutrition label tells users what third-party code runs in the app.
-As I write in my apps' privacy policies:
+As I write in the privacy policy:

 > You shouldn’t have to worry [App Name] is using some privacy-sucking third-party library.
 Apps shouldn't be mystery meat.
 You should know what code goes into them.

-I write browser extensions, so I usually list the app's NPM packages.
 For example, here is the [privacy label](https://www.nazariosoftware.com/2023/06/02/mute-chat-privacy-policy.html) for [Mute Chat for BoardGameArena](https://www.nazariosoftware.com/2023/06/02/play-in-peace-with-mute-chat-for-boardgamearena.html):

 > ### Third-party code included in Mute Chat
 >